6 Hot Restaurants to Book in LA Now

 As if the sunshine, beaches, and cool, casual vibe weren’t reason enough to head west, LA’s food scene continues to heat up.
-From buzz-worthy openings by East Coast culinary powerhouses like David Chang to outposts from some of the city's most beloved restaurateurs, here are six new restaurants to book in LA now.
+From buzz-worthy openings by East Coast culinary powerhouses like David Chang to outposts from some of the city's most beloved restaurateurs, here are six restaurants to book in LA now.

 Chateau Hanare, West Hollywood

-Reika Alexander of New York’s beloved EN Brasserie has partnered with Chateau Marmont to transform a previously unused cottage at the iconic hotel into one of the city’s most exclusive new dining experiences.
-Chef Abe Hiroki serves two seasonal kaiseki menus (one is vegan) as well as a la carte options, and the bar is stocked with Japanese whiskies.
+Reika Alexander of New York’s beloved EN Brasserie has partnered with Chateau Marmont to transform a previously unused cottage at the iconic hotel into one of the city’s most exclusive dining experiences.
+Chef Abe Hiroki serves two seasonal kaiseki menus (one is vegan) as well as à la carte options, and the bar is stocked with Japanese whiskies.
 The space includes two private tatami rooms and an expansive courtyard—comfortable-yet-discreet dining options for the A-listers who are bound to be regulars.

 Bavel, Arts District/Downtown LA